cesar-douady/open-lmake/doc/src/overview.md

 open-lmake with any programming language to run any phase of your CI/CD as long as these can be scripted.

 Indeed, open-lmake is not limited to building programs.
 You can use it to describe any task where some files must be (re)computed automatically from others whenever recomputing would lead to a different content.
-Such situations include dependency modifications, but also command modifications, dependency list modifications, apparition of an include file that was in the search path before an include file was actually accessed, symbolic link modifications, etc.
+Such situations include dep modifications, but also command modifications, dep list modifications, apparition of an include file that was in the search path before an include file was actually accessed, symbolic link modifications, etc.

 Symbolic links and hard links are also supported.